mvolkmann/wrec/README.md

 The `examples` app renders several other web components that are built with wrec.
 Examine their code for more examples of wrec usage.

+## Tests

+wrec has an extensive set of Playwright tests.
+To run them:

+1. Clone the wrec repository.
+1. cd to the `examples` directory.
+1. Enter `npm install`.
+1. Enter `npm run testui`.
+1. Click the right pointing triangle.